PratiSha08/Virat-Kohli-performance-analysis/README.md

 # Virat-Kohli-performance-analysis
-Performance analysis of Virat Kohli from Aug 2008 to January 2017
+Performance analysis of Virat Kohli in odi cricket.